idiap/bob/src/python/measure/doc/index.rst

   While it is not possible to provide a parser for every individual file that may be generated in different experiment frameworks, we do provide a few parsers for formats we use the most.
-Please refer to the documentation of :py:mod:`torch.measure.load` for a list of formats and details.
+Please refer to the documentation of :py:mod:`bob.measure.load` for a list of formats and details.

   In the reminder of this section we assume you have successfuly parsed and loaded your scores in two 1-D float64 vectors and are ready to evaluate the